patrickkulling/Air-Mobile-Extensions/README.md

 AIR Mobile Extensions
 ==================

-These libraries provides different AIR 3 Native Extension adapters for the Android platform.
+These libraries provides different AIR 3 Native Extension adapters for the Android platform. _powered by_ [Powerflasher GmbH](http://www.powerflasher.com/)

 **Use cases:**